6 Tips To Increase Order Volume On Your Restaurant Website

 5. Expand Ordering Channels to Increase Order Volume for Your Restaurant

 While your website is the foundation of your online ordering strategy, offering additional ways for customers to place orders can significantly increase volume.
+Expanding your ordering channels can significantly boost restaurant delivery sales and help you reach more restaurant guests.

-Meeting customers where they already spend time—whether on social media or search platforms—makes ordering more convenient and helps increase order volume for your restaurant
+Meeting customers where they already spend time—whether on social media or search platforms—makes ordering more convenient and helps increase order volume for your restaurant.

-Use direct ordering on social media platforms.
+Use direct ordering on social media platforms

 With 72.5% of the US population on social media, your restaurant has a huge opportunity to capture orders directly from customers as they scroll through their feeds.